dhananjay12/learn-jhipster/conference-microservice/gateway/README.md

 ```

-java -jar target/*.jar

 ```

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.
+Then navigate to [http://localhost:](http://localhost:) in your browser.

 Refer to [Using JHipster in production][] for more details.